 The compartment has a hatch under the dining table that allows entry to and from the compartment.
 Just lift up, and climb down (or up).
-Also in the lower cabin, I installed a TV, DVD, CD players and stereo.
-The heat and A/C was ducted down from the vents above.
+Also in the lower cabin, I installed a TV, DVD, CD players, and stereo.
+The heat and A/C were ducted down from the vents above.
 I also placed windows on both sides.
-Look closely at the picture and you’ll see how we fit them into the area where the rub rail is.
+Look closely at the picture and you'll see how we fit them into the area where the rub rail is.

 Another item to mention is where I placed a lever on the inside of each door, so the bay door can be opened from the inside of the upper compartment.
-The “lower bedroom” has 12volt reading light along with 12volt and llOvolt outlets for the kids to plug in their favorite games, toys or curing irons.
+The "lower bedroom" has 12volt reading light along with 12volt and llOvolt outlets for the kids to plug in their favorite games, toys, or curing irons.
 All four walls are covered with knotty pine to match the upper cabin.
 The plywood floor has carpet and padding which is not glued or nailed in, so it can be removed for easy cleaning.
 Or if the under-bay is to be used for hauling other things, not quite as clean as kids.